tunaphish/reaper/wiki/Misc Reaper Content Ideas.md

 - [ ] No Character Arcs over course of game.
 	- [ ] Mostly front and backloaded.
 Revelations should clue you in on the nature of what you are experiencing.

+- the observer
+	- looking into sky with arms up as eye rolls to back of head
+	- eye observing brain
+	- stab eye
+	- eye as boss
+- You feel the urge to run away
+- Hysteria - Blackjack - Lady Luck
 - Divine trauma.
 My only regret is I couldn’t help more people.
 - Throughout the game.
 Can you quit with the sharingan.
 It’s creeping me out.
 The reveal that you guys are going back in time and watching yourselves
 - Intro to new area